 All of the above is fairly acceptable and you can’t go too far wrong with any of them.
 In the above, we try to send industry and location relevance whilst trying to avoid over-optimisation.
 So instead of using the keyword directly, we use a synonym and use the County instead of the Town.

-I would advise to write like a human for these headings.
+I would advise writing like a human for these headings.
 Headings are used in copywriting to capture attention, you can target your keywords as part of a larger phrase.

 Ace Plumbing and Heating Services across Dorset

 Use the general rule of 2/3, if you already have the location in the URL and Title tag then you probably won’t need it for your H1 and instead use it on H2 or H3, it’s already obvious you are in Bournemouth and it’ll probably be mentioned in the content again.

 Note: Each page should only have one <H1> tag.
 A common error I see in WordPress themes is using Heading tags for formatting purposes, so it ends up with multiple H1 tags or none at all.
 You can use multiple H2 and H3 tags underneath to further delve into the topic of the page.
 Generally, multiple H2 tags can be underneath a H1 and multiple H3 tags can be underneath a H2.

 Example for a boiler repair page: